redhat-developer/vscode-openshift-tools/README.md

 ## New and Noteworthy

-* Latest OpenShift Do CLI tool v1.2.1 included
+* Latest odo v1.2.1 included
 * Webview based viewers for `Show Log`, `Follow Log` and `Describe` commands for Component
 * Terminals created with OpenShift commands have meaningful names for better navigation
 * OpenShift Routes in k8s Clusters View have new command 'Open in Browser'